Enable OSS Cluster API

 $ rladmin tune db <database name or ID> oss_cluster enabled

-To determine the current setting for a database from the command line, use rladmin info db
+To determine the current setting for a database from the command line, use rladmin info db to return the value of the oss_cluster setting.

 $ rladmin info db test | grep oss_cluster: